Quilty Gift Guide

 And if you wanted to make your own ornament for your loved ones, check out this tutorial for miniature quilt ornaments

-This one is pretty self-explanatory.
+This category, I think, is pretty self-explanatory.
 Pretty little gadgets and gizmos to make your quilter’s sewing experience more fun.

 Glitter vinyl storage pouches from Sarah Ashford are the perfect place to keep your works in progress.